hasherwi/archived-aws-vilt/README.md

 3. Use OBS's full-screen projector and set that screen to be shared.
 4. Set VoiceMeeting output to be the microphone and check that all meeting audio settings (music mode, background noise).

 IF ENCOUNTERING CPU ISSUES, SCALE DOWN YOUR OBS PROJECTOR SIZE AND/OR OBS CANVAS SIZE.
+DISABLE PREVIEW IN OBS.